Posts

 Image

-The theme of fulfillment is dominant in the New Testament.
-In Jesus Christ, the promises of God have found their fulfillment.
-He is the Son of God sent to redeem Israel and rule the nations but in a most paradoxical way.
+Jesus is the Messiah whose reign began on the Cross, and who fulfilled his mission as the Suffering Servant of the LORD .
+The theme of fulfillment dominates the New Testament .
+In Jesus Christ , the promises of God are fulfilled, he is the Son of God sent to redeem Israel and rule the nations, but he does so paradoxically .
 Peter confirmed that he was the “ Messiah ” but failed to understand that he would undertake that role as the “ Servant of Yahweh ” who came to “ bear the sins of many .”
-His true identity was revealed through his self-sacrificial act at Calvary.
+His true identity was revealed through his self-sacrificial act on the Cross .

 Becoming His Disciple